Frequently Asked Rafting Questions

 Our river trips attract all types of people, but they all have one thing in common: a desire to enjoy the great outdoors in comfort.
 They appreciate that all the details are taken care of by professionals, allowing plenty of opportunity to enjoy time with family and friends.
 Our guests come from a broad spectrum of backgrounds, careers, age groups (from 6 to 91!) and levels of experience --from having never camped or rafted before to having grown up on rivers.
 Never boring, our river trips do not require sleeping in the dirt, eating freeze-dried food, heavy lifting or athletic skill.
 Our trips take you away from phones, traffic and hectic schedules.
 No special knowledge or equipment is needed (that's our job!).
 Whether you desire beautiful scenery, a little excitement, the chance to challenge yourself, education, quality time with friends or family, relaxation or all of the above, our river trips offer something for everyone.

 Rafting is an activity that involves an element of risk that cannot be completely removed -- much like the risk of a car accident every time you drive to the store.
 Risk, however, can be minimized.
 By carefully educating our guests about the general risks of river rafting and the specific risks involved in the wide variety of optional activities associated with a river trip (such as hiking, swimming, climbing on rocks, etc.), we attempt to make good decision makers of everyone.
 Our guides are ever watchful and well trained.
-Regardless of their experience, each is required to attend a week-long annual training seminar covering risk management, river rescue, customer service and many other issues and skills that we feel is necessary to being a professional guide.
 We have special rules for kids, use only top-of-the-line equipment, and require of our guides a higher level of first aid and CPR training than most other outfitters.
-We are very fortunate to have an unblemished safety record stretching back 33 years.
 So, is it safe?
 From a statistical standpoint, accidents and incidents are rare -- especially on the moderate rivers that we offer at Ouzel.
 And while we make every effort to minimize risk, we cannot eliminate it.
 Each guest must assume some risk and be required to sign an Assumption of Risk form prior to departure.
-Read our participation requirements .
+Read our participation requirements.
 Don't hesitate to ask questions of our office or guide staff at any time.

 We provide and prepare all meals from lunch the first day to lunch the last.
 Our guides are fantastic, experienced cooks who prepare high-quality, healthy meals made with fresh ingredients.
 We serve a variety of fruits and vegetables, and meat and non-meat choices.
 The evening meals are grilled and baked to perfection.
-On overnight trips, meals in camp are served on full-sized banquet tables with a selection wine for adult guests.
+On overnight trips, meals in camp are served on full-sized banquet tables with a selection of wine for adult guests.
 Beverages also include coffee, tea, ice water, lemonade, hot chocolate, iced tea and breakfast juices served throughout the day.
 Guests are welcome to bring your own sodas, beers or spirits and we'll keep them on ice.
 Healthy snacks are always available.
-See our sample rafting menu .

 What about dietary restrictions and food allergies?